Gabatrix: The Shira Maneuver

 “No response,” Lynch answered.

 “I am observing any signs of changes in the warning lights,” Shira added.
-“If the ship was being jammed, then they can at least use the lights to transmit a message through that.
+“If the ship was being jammed, then they could at least use the lights to transmit a message through that.
 What you humans call ‘Morse code.’
 I do not see any signs of it.”

-Lynch seemed to be on edge a little bit as his eyes were glued to his console screen.
+Lynch seemed to be on edge a little bit while his eyes were glued to his console screen.
 For a brief moment, there was something that popped up on his screen and then disappeared.

 “I ... thought I picked up something...”
 Lynch said.